 “We need to be a healthy community and use our parks, not hide indoors,” he said.
 Like many locals, Freeman takes his young child to Strawberry Creek Park regularly.

-Councilmember Moore said he is organizing the community meeting on public safety “to discuss the incidents themselves, progress in the investigation, other resources that the city can bring to bear, and what we as a community can do to help prevent future incidents.”
-Berkeley’s interim City Manager Christine Daniel, representatives from the Berkeley Police Department and the Berkeley Housing Authority will attend the meeting.
+Councilman Moore said he is organizing the upcoming community meeting on public safety “to discuss the incidents themselves, progress in the investigation, other resources that the city can bring to bear, and what we as a community can do to help prevent future incidents.”
+Berkeley’s interim city manager Christine Daniel, along with representatives from the Berkeley Police Department and the Berkeley Housing Authority, will attend the meeting.

-Read BPD Officer Cesar Melero’s recommendations for reporting suspicious circumstances.
+Read officer Cesar Melero’s recommendations for reporting suspicious circumstances.